 By 1859 Billy was working as a hostler (groom or stable hand) for Fish & Robidoux in St. Joseph, MO while also serving as a jockey in horse races at the track on Sparta Road.
 Richardson was a natural for work in the Pony Express.
 The Saint Joseph Daily West newspaper reported Billy as the first westward bound Expressman but other sources dispute this and name Johnny Fry instead.

-Sailor Billy, like Johnny Fry, also rode for the Express until its end in late October, 1861.
+Richardson was one of the many Pony Express employees to be seriously wounded when his route led him through dangerous territory during the Paiute War that started in May of 1860.
+Sailor Billy, like Johnny Fry, rode for the Express until its end in late October, 1861.
 He moved to Laramie, WY and died before the end of the year from unknown causes.

 EAST FROM SACRAMENTO – The dispute over the first rider from Sacramento headed eastward is a bit more cut and dried and boils down to a technicality.